Sebastopol Entrepreneur Projects Advisors

 What our Advisors Provide:

 SEP’s team of advisors comes from varied backgrounds including business leaders, marketing specialists, legal and accountant professionals, web developers and product innovators to name a few.
 Some of our advisors are no longer working in the conventional sense; some are starting new businesses themselves or sharing their expertise by working with existing or new businesses.
 Whatever their current position may be, SEP Business Advisors have volunteered to offer their extensive experience to our clients to “Help Businesses Start, Learn, Grow and Thrive in Sonoma County.”

 What Our Advisors Do

 SEP’s volunteer business advisors take our roles very seriously.
 We schedule up to two initial client meetings at no charge so that our cients can determine if SEP’s approach is right for them and our advisors can start to work with the client to map out a plan for success.
 Once a client signs on, their advisor will work with them to identify specific aspects of their business plan and develop strategy to address them.

 Clients working with Sebastopol Entrepreneur Projects business advisors agree to a minimum dues payment of $100 per month for SEP advisory services.
-While our advisors provide their support on a strictly volunteer basis, this fee helps SEP provide services to the broader community.
-SEP business advisors work with their clients to develop a plan and schedule that works for all parties - usually multiple working sessions or meetings per month.
+While our advisors provide their support on a strictly volunteer basis, this fee helps SEP with operational expenses, ensures client commitment and provides our services to the broader community.
+SEP business advisors work with their clients to develop a plan and schedule suitable for all parties – often multiple working sessions or meetings per month.

 Ludwig Furtner retired as Director of Innovation from Weyerhaeuser Company in 2011 enabling him to return to his native Sonoma County.
 Over the span of his career Ludwig held leadership positions at some of the largest forest products and building materials companies in North America including Weyerhaeuser, Trus Joist International, and Boise Cascade.